 With additional pressure to avoid overtime costs, Group 1 needed a better way to set its QA team up for success and run a faster, better evaluation process.
 Ultimately, it needed to ensure that enough detailed feedback got to its agents so they could deliver a positive CX.

-As an example, Group 1 used Voice AI to expedite the process of finding the best calls to review.
+As an example, Group 1 used contact center AI to expedite the process of finding the best calls to review.
 Then, Group 1 was also able to quickly surface highly accurate transcripts and interactions within those calls that its analysts could review deeper.
 Rather than juggling multiple tools, analysts could easily access an audio player and scorecard in a single view, as well as provide coaching tips to agents directly with a time-stamped transcript.
 This made the evaluations process much more relevant and contextual for agents while helping analysts visualize why they scored the call the way they did.

 With their previous scoring system, Group 1 faced difficulties in setting an objective standard for how scores were calculated.
 Because calls were listened to multiple times, the previous process increased the chance for human error.
 With Observe.AI, the process became more accurate, data-driven, and transparent.
 During a period of a lot of transition, this enabled Group 1 to build trust and transparency on its team while also better celebrating top performers to motivate them.